 That day, it was raining as if the heavens had yawned wide open.
-The downpour was the heavy, sticky kind of rain, and to be under it would be like standing in the way of a washerwoman emptying out a bathtub of dirty soap water.
+The rain was heavy and sticky; it was like standing in the way as a washerwoman emptied out a bathtub of dirty soap water.
 It was just as well that he and his sister Suguha were sitting under the verandah, though Suguha was frowning, as if she did not understand the appeal of the kind of rain that made you look like a drowned rat.

 It was the first time he had ever seen rain like this in two-and-a-half years.
-There had been rain in SAO, yes, but it was uncommon and restricted to only certain floors and even then, it never made you feel wet.
-No one got colds in SAO or even sneezed and, as he watched this thoroughly unromantic rain, he shivered and craved the warmth of a thick rug.
+There had been rain in SAO, yes, but it was uncommon and restricted to certain floors.
+Even then, it never made you feel wet.
+No one caught colds in SAO or even sneezed.
+As he watched this thoroughly unromantic rain, he shivered and craved the warmth of a thick rug.

 "Geez, onii-chan, you're freezing!"
 Suguha said exasperatedly beside him.
-She laid one of her warmer hands on his colder, thinner arm.
-"Come on, sit inside under the kotatsu, won't you?"
+She laid one of her warm hands on his colder, thinner arm.
+"Come on, won't you sit inside under the kotatsu?"

 "I'm fine, Sugu."

 "No, you are not fine.
-I haven't met anyone who is less fine than you."
+I haven't seen anyone who is less fine than you."

-He just laughed, leaning back and stretching his arm forward, watching his fingers flex without any coordination.
+He just laughed, leaning back and stretching his arm, watching his fingers flex without any coordination.
 His mouth twitched into a small, introspective smile.

 It was all in the little things, like how he still tried to bring up a menu when he was changing his clothes or how he never knew what to do with wrappers or crumbs.
 Even the desire to go to the toilet or waking in the morning with a stuffy feeling between his legs was mildly disorientating.
 Not that he had ever missed that.

 But the hardest thing to get used to was his sheer weakness.
-In the beginning it had been especially awful: unable to even move his arms and legs, it was Suguha who had to push him around everywhere he needed to go in a wheelchair.
+In the beginning it had been especially awful.
+Unable to even move his arms and legs, it was Suguha who had to push him around everywhere he needed to go in a wheelchair.
 The physiotherapy sessions were both painful and frustratingly slow at healing him.
-He had never been particularly sporty in the first place, and his level of fitness had only deteriorated further in his years of inactivity.
-Even after gradually regaining the use of his limbs, he could not run to the end of the street without stopping to pause for breath, and he was shocked by his inability to lift heavy things or even do the simple menial tasks that Suguha accomplished with ease.
+He had never been particularly sporty, and his level of fitness had only deteriorated further in his years of inactivity.
+Even after gradually regaining the use of his limbs, he could not run to the end of the street without stopping for breath, and he was shocked by his inability to lift heavy things or even perform the simple menial tasks that Suguha accomplished with ease.

-"It's weird with you watching me," Suguha remarked the first time he had been a spectator.
+"It's weird having you watching me," Suguha remarked the first time he had been a spectator.
 "Eek, I made so many mistakes, didn't I?"